SumukhaKavya/React-App/README.md

 To run this application locally, follow these steps:

-Clone the repository: git clone https://github.com/SumukhaKavya/React-App.git Install dependencies: npm install
+Clone the repository: git clone https://github.com/SumukhaKavya/React-App.git

+Install dependencies: npm install

-Add your API client key to the .env file: REACT_APP_UNSPLASH_ACCESS_KEY=your-access-key Start the development server: npm start
+Add your API client key to the .env file: REACT_APP_UNSPLASH_ACCESS_KEY=your-access-key

-Technologies Used:
+Start the development server: npm start

 This application was built using the following technologies:
-React
+1. React

-Unsplash API
+2. Unsplash API

-Axios
+3. Axios

-React Router
+4. React Router

-React Context API
+5. React Context API

-React Hooks
+6. React Hooks

-HTML
+7. HTML

-CSS
+8. CSS

 Conclusion:
 This application demonstrates how to build a simple front-end application using React and the Unsplash API.
 It is a good starting point for developers who want to learn how to integrate APIs into their applications.